aserranoTCCM/ACT-Homeworks/project3/README.md

 **Below a breakdown of the code can be found.**

 ### -Reading in the input-
-The first thing to do for our program to work is read in the number of atoms, coordinates and mass for the specific molecule.
-The corresponding lines that perform this action can be found next.
+The first thing to do for our program to work is to read in the number of atoms, coordinates and mass for the specific molecule.
+The corresponding lines that perform these actions can be found next.

 ![1](https://github.com/user-attachments/assets/5ffac3c6-c0c0-458d-b66c-13e1ccfec4f0)

+This first block of lines is in charge of reading the first line of the input in order to get the number of atoms for the specific molecule.
+It uses the prototype specified in the dynamics.pdf explanation and in addition handles some erros as for example reading in a negative number of atoms.